 If leave is taken without approval or when approval has been denied by the school this will be regarded as a serious breach of discipline and could involve disciplinary procedures up to and including expulsion or exclusion.

 Parents are welcome to visit their child while studying in New Zealand.
-The international Office can assist with any documentation required.
+The International Team can assist with any documentation required.
 International Students are encouraged to travel within New Zealand in holiday time:

 -With their families